Carbon monoxide is called the silent killer for many reasons. But the good news is you can prevent it from...

 Lastly, some electrical fires happen in hard-to-reach places, such as inside walls or behind appliances.
 This makes it difficult for you to use a fire blanket.
 If this happens, use a fire spray or fire extinguisher instead.

-When The Fire Might Explode
+When The Fire Is Close to Exploding

 Using a fire blanket when there’s a risk of explosion is dangerous for many reasons.
 For one, fire blankets put out fires by cutting off their oxygen supply.
 But if there’s a risk of an explosion, the fire blanket might disturb the fire and trigger it.